AFouadMohamed/DevOps/README.md

 ![image](https://github.com/user-attachments/assets/45b333b8-8934-44c8-907e-bdd324c177a4)

 # After writing the scripts
- we will write a vagrantfile, which should be like this, and we will put in it all the VM that we will create, and we will also make a private network and connect the VM to each other and introduce them
+ we will write a vagrantfile, which should be like this, and we will put in it all the VMs that we will create, we will also make a private network to connect the VMs and introduce them

  ![image](https://github.com/user-attachments/assets/31f873bf-9913-43f4-b71d-a03b8ede2cb9)